Apology Letter to Boss for Bad Behavior

 • The issue or incidence of bad behavior.

-• Reasons behind and justifications of bad behavior.
+• Reasons behind and justifications for bad behavior.

 • Indicate the realization of the mistake and understanding of its effects.